MPI-SWS/pgcd/README.md

 or follow: https://answers.ros.org/question/220676/how-to-install-bullet-on-indigo-in-ubuntu/

-* also make sure you installed python header files (or python2 will be used and you won't find the bug easily):
+* also make sure you installed python3 header files (or python2 will be used and you won't find the bug easily):

 ```
 $ sudo apt-get install python3-dev